-Production service sales comprise customer solutions where BE Group stands for everything from the purchasing of raw product to customised processing of the product and logistics optimized to the customer's operations.
+Production service sales comprise customer solutions where BE Group provides everything from the purchasing of raw material to customized processing of the product and logistics optimized to the customer's operations.

 BE Group refines the products through, for example, cutting, drilling, slitting, thermal cutting or surface treatment according to customer specifications.
-BE Group also has the ability to use the material in an efficient manner, which means that there is less waste.
+BE Group also has the ability to use the material in an efficient manner, which means that there is less scrap.
 Through the Company's logistics expertise, the customer also gets more efficient transports, leading to lower environmental impact.
 By BE Group taking care of all or part of the material processing, the customer can focus on its core business.
-The Company offers competitive services in production service as well as complementary services.

-In 2017, the production service sales accounted for a total of 43 percent (43) of the Group's sales.
+In 2018, the production service sales accounted for a total of 45 percent (43) of the Group's sales.